Gems TV (UK): Gems TV 3

 Gems TV 3, known on air as 'Deal(s) Of The Day', was transmitted only on Sky 670 and relaunched on 14 January 2009.
 The channel was launched using the original Gems TV 2 EPG slot after Gems TV had previously purchased a 3rd EPG slot in the Shopping section of the EPG of 642 from TV Warehouse 1.
 The company then moved both Gems TV 1 and Gems TV 2 up the EPG from 646 and 660 to 642 and 646 before Sky reshuffled the Shopping section and moved all the channels down 10 slots to make more room in the Kids section.
 The Deal of the Day format was previously available between 2004 and 2005.
 Its format was different from its sister channels.
-Gems TV 3 used a fixed priced format to show a number pieces of jewellery for 24 hours, on a loop from 8am till 8am the following day or until the stock had run out.
+Gems TV 3 used a fixed priced format to show a number pieces of jewellery for 24 hours, on a loop from 8 am till 8 am the following day or until the stock had run out.
 The channel was simulcast on Gems TV 2 when its live reverse auctions were off air, allowing the channels content to be available to Virgin Media viewers.
 A live stream was also available on the website.
 The channel was also known as the 'Deal Of The Day' channel.

 On 1 August 2009, Gems TV 3 started replicating Gems TV 1 24 hours a day, and the 'Deal Of The Day' content moved over to Gems TV 2.
 On 2 November 2009, Gems TV 3 was removed from Sky channel 670.

 TGGC Outlet

 TGGC Outlet was first launched in July 2008 as Rocks TV.
 The channel used the same reverse auction format as Gems TV.
 Until 18 June 2010 the channel was competed with Gems TV.
 On 2 January 2011, Rocks TV was rebranded as Gems TV Extra and the channel also merged with Gem Collector.
 The channel relaunched as TGGC Outlet on 15 December 2012.
-The channel broadcast live auctions between 11am and 7pm.
+The channel broadcast live auctions between 11 am and 7 pm.
 The channel was available on Sky channel 656 and online until 15 July 2013.